Ahtesham18112011/RISCV_Implementation/README.md

                          sandpiper-saas -i riscv.tlv -o riscv.v

 > [!NOTE]
-> If you want to convert the TL-Verilog file to System Verilog in other cases just remove the `-p verilog` option in the first line of the TL-Verilog code.
+> If you want to convert the TL-Verilog file to System Verilog in other cases, just remove the `-p verilog` option in the first line of the TL-Verilog code.